knapply/RversusPython/README.md

 # hapPywoRld

-Accomplishing the same tasks in R and Python
+A collection of exercises comparing R and Python by demonstrating how each accomplishes the same task.